 - Cultural Interiors offers a selection of woven fans made in Burkina Faso that are 17 inches in length.

-Paper based fans are also available.
+PAPER based (church) fans are also available.

 In reviewing these products, I hope you find a hand fan or two that works for you.